Bohr1005/xcrypto/README.md

 ## Risk Warning

 It is a personal project, use at your own risk.
-I will not be responsible for your investment losses.
+I will not be responsible for your investment losses (and gains).
 Cryptocurrency investment is subject to high market risk.

 ## Prerequisites